 Basil, the herb, has always been a big favorite with me.
-It is so pretty in the garden, and there are many fun and delicious ways to use it in the kitchen.
-If you are a basil-lover, too, you can enjoy rooting basil late in the winter to brighten your windowsill and be able to get your basil producing earlier in the garden.
+It’s so aromatic and pretty in the garden, and there are many fun and delicious ways to use it in the kitchen.
+If you are a basil-lover, too, you can enjoy rooting this herb late in the winter to brighten your windowsill and be able to get your basil producing earlier in the garden.

-I did this over 30 years ago when we were young newlyweds, but had totally forgotten about it!
-Did you know that you can take the pretty little leafy tops off of basil (5-7″), put them in water, and watch them grow roots?
-Rooting basil is a great little science lesson for your little people to do!
+I did this for garden basil regularly over 40 years ago when we were young newlyweds, but had totally forgotten about it!
+It’s an old time way to perpetuate basil from one year to the next (without seed).
+Did you know that you can cut 5-6 inches of the pretty leafy tops off of the thicker stems, put them in water, and watch them grow roots?

-When I searched online for ‘Basil from cuttings’, I found you can indeed start it from the store-bought herb as I remembered, so I decided to look for it in the grocery’s refrigerated section where they often have fresh cut herbs, basil included.
+When I searched online for ‘Basil from cuttings’, I found you can indeed start it from the store-bought herb as I remembered, so I decided to look for it in the grocery’s refrigerated section where they often have fresh cut herbs.

 Directions for Rooting Basil:

 - Snipping the bottom two sets of leaves off of a basil stem and leaving the top two or three sets of leaves on the stem

 - Place that stem into a glass canning jar or glass of water